miroi/open-collection/theoretical_chemistry/software/ase/runs/Hg_on_Se-slab_Dip/readme.rst

 Program systematicaly scans all surface positions on frozen Se54(100) slab, places Hg atom there and optimizes the geometry.

-After scanning all the positions if finds out the most suitable - that is the global minima of Hg@Se54(100) system.
+After scanning all the positions it finds the most suitable - that is the global minima of Hg@Se54(100) system.

 All energies are stored in the file adsorption_summary.txt .

 The program creates subdirectries with optimized geometries, and also with optimization trajectories.

+Program works upon the fast Lenard-Johnson interatomic potential, which part of ase ecosystem.